Your browser version is outdated. We recommend that you update your browser to the latest version.

 : Local history author, member of the Kenton County Historical Society board since 1993, and editor of Northern Kentucky Heritage magazine for over 20 years.

-Bob Webster: Author of several books and articles on local and regional history, current president of the Kenton County Historical Society.
+Bob Webster: Author of several books and articles on local and regional history, past president of KCHS

 Tom Hoppenjans: Local historian